-{\bf Historical remarks}: The above function have long history.
-First of all, the related algebraic equation studied by Lambert was $x^n-x+q=0$, which Euler transform in \cite{lambert1758}, \cite{Euler1779}: \be x^a-x^b=(a-b)v x^{a+b},\;\; x>0, \ee where he used here the following function \be v(x,a,b) = \frac{x^{-b}-x^{-a}}{a-b}, \;\; x>0. \ee Euler considered also special cases, including $b=0$ and limiting case $a=b=0$ \cite{Euler1779,kaniadakiseditorial2004}.
-For $b=0$ and $a \neq 0$ he obtained $v (x,a)= (1 - x^{-a})/a$ and its inverse function $v^{(-1)} (x,a) = [1- a x]_+^{-1/a}$, which in fact are closely related to the Amari logarithm \cite{Amari2009}-\cite{Amari-PAN} and its inverse, investigated in information geometry and implicitly related to Harvda-Charvat \cite{harvda1967} and Tsallis entropy (with $a=q-1$) \cite{tsallis1988,Tsallis1994}.
-For the second case he assumed $ a=b+\lambda $ and obtained as the limit the natural logarithm (for $b=0$: $\lim_{\lambda \rightarrow 0^+} = (x^{\lambda} -1)/\lambda =\ln (x)$.
-For these reasons, we will name the generalized logarithm defined by Eq. (\ref{logab}) the Euler $(a,b)$-logarithm or simply the $(a,b)$-logarithm.
+Euler also considered special cases, including $b=0$ and the limiting case $a=b=0$ \cite{Euler1779,kaniadakiseditorial2004}.
+For $b=0$ and $a \neq 0$ he obtained $v (x,a)= (1 - x^{-a})/a$ and its inverse function $v^{(-1)} (x,a) = [1- a x]_+^{-1/a}$, which are closely related to the Amari logarithm \cite{Amari2009, Amari-PAN} and its inverse, investigated in information geometry and implicitly related to Havrda--Charvat \cite{harvda1967} and Tsallis entropy (with $a=q-1$) \cite{tsallis1988,Tsallis1994}.
+For the second case, he assumed $a=b+\lambda$ and obtained as the limit the natural logarithm (for $b=0$):

+For these reasons, we name the deformed logarithm defined by Eq.~\eqref{logab} the Euler $(a,b)$-logarithm or simply the $(a,b)$-logarithm.

-The Euler logarithm has been independently and implicitly re-introduced by Sharma-Taneja \cite{sharma1975,taneja1989} and Mittal \cite{mittal1975} often called Sharma-Taneja-Mittal (STM)-entropy in the fields of information theory, and successively proposed by Borges-Roditi \cite{Borges1998} and Kaniadakis-Lissia-Scarfone (KLS) to define and investigate a wide class of generalized trace-form entropies \cite{kaniadakis2004,kaniadakis2005}, in the fields of statistical physics and discussed more recently by Wada and Scarfone \cite{wada2010}.
+The Euler logarithm has been independently and implicitly re-introduced by Sharma--Taneja \cite{sharma1975,taneja1989} and Mittal \cite{mittal1975}, often called Sharma--Taneja-Mittal (STM) entropy in the fields of information theory, and successively proposed by Borges--Roditi \cite{Borges1998} and Kaniadakis--Lissia--Scarfone (KLS) to define and investigate a wide class of trace-form entropies \cite{kaniadakis2004,kaniadakis2005} in the field of statistical physics, discussed more recently by Wada and Scarfone \cite{wada2010}.